icebert04/icebert04.github.io/about.md

 published: true
 ---

 Hi!
 My name is Francis Isberto.
+The Author of Friendillion.

+I'm a Writer, part-time Entrepreneur and a ### Content Marketing Consultant.

+![Francis and Nia](/images/Friendillion 2.jpg)

 I'm living a happy life!
 Blessed with a loving wife and 2 obedient boys.

 As a Full Stack Developer, I get to work on the comforts on my home and spend more time with my Siamese Cat and play NBA2K.

 I love outdoor sports and go swimming laps workout regularly.
 Whenever there is an opportunity, I always do travel.

-![Francis and Nia](/images/Friendillion 2.jpg)

 But now, I want to spice up my life and add more things that really matters... particularly gaining new friends.